bitcoin/bitcoin/doc/developer-notes.md

   Note that `LogPrint(BCLog::CATEGORY, fmt, params...)` is a deprecated alias for `LogDebug`.

-- `LogInfo(fmt, params...)` should only be used rarely, eg for startup messages or for infrequent and important events such as a new block tip being found or a new outbound connection being made.
-These log messages are unconditional so care must be taken that they can't be used by an attacker to fill up storage.
+- `LogInfo(fmt, params...)` should only be used rarely, e.g. for startup messages or for infrequent and important events such as a new block tip being found or a new outbound connection being made.
+These log messages are unconditional, so care must be taken that they can't be used by an attacker to fill up storage.
 Note that `LogPrintf(fmt, params...)` is a deprecated alias for `LogInfo`.

-- `LogError(fmt, params...)` should be used in place of `LogInfo` for severe problems that require the node (or a subsystem) to shut down entirely (eg, insufficient storage space).
+- `LogError(fmt, params...)` should be used in place of `LogInfo` for severe problems that require the node (or a subsystem) to shut down entirely (e.g., insufficient storage space).

-- `LogWarning(fmt, params...)` should be used in place of `LogInfo` for severe problems that the node admin should address, but are not severe enough to warrant shutting down the node (eg, system time appears to be wrong, unknown soft fork appears to have activated).
+- `LogWarning(fmt, params...)` should be used in place of `LogInfo` for severe problems that the node admin should address, but are not severe enough to warrant shutting down the node (e.g., system time appears to be wrong, unknown soft fork appears to have activated).

-- `LogTrace(BCLog::CATEGORY, fmt, params...) should be used in place of `LogDebug` for log messages that would be unusable on a production system, eg due to being too noisy in normal use, or too resource intensive to process.
+- `LogTrace(BCLog::CATEGORY, fmt, params...)` should be used in place of `LogDebug` for log messages that would be unusable on a production system, e.g. due to being too noisy in normal use, or too resource intensive to process.
 These will be logged if the startup options `-debug=category -loglevel=category:trace` or `-debug=1 -loglevel=trace` are selected.